S3 method for geostan_fit

 newdata

-A data frame in which to look for variables with which to predict, presumably for the purpose of viewing marginal effects.
-Note that if the model formula includes an offset term, newdata must contain the offset.
-Note also that any spatially-lagged covariate terms will be ignored if they were provided using the slx argument.
+A data frame in which to look for variables with which to predict.
+Note that if the model formula includes an offset term, newdata must contain the offset column (see examples below).
 If covariates in the model were centered using the centerx argument, the predict.geostan_fit method will automatically center the predictors in newdata using the values stored in object$x_center.
 If newdata is missing, the fitted values of the model will be returned.

 alpha

 An N-by-1 matrix of MCMC samples for the intercept; this is provided by default.
-However, this argument might be used if there is a need to incorporate the spatial trend term, in which case it may be thought of as a spatially-varying intercept.
 If used, note that the intercept needs to be provided on the scale of the linear predictor.
+This argument might be used if there is a need to incorporate the spatial trend term (as a spatially-varying intercept).

 center